edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

         --save-dev

-The ``@edgedb/generate`` package provides a set of code generation tools that are useful when developing an EdgeDB-backed applications with TypeScript / JavaScript.
+The ``@edgedb/generate`` package provides a set of code generation tools that are useful when developing an EdgeDB-backed applications with TypeScript/JavaScript.
 We're going to write queries using our `query builder
 <https://www.edgedb.com/docs/clients/js/querybuilder>`_, but before we can, we
 need to run the query builder generator.